Ernst Haeckel: Religious views

 Haeckel became the most famous proponent of Monism in Germany.

+In 1906 Haeckel belonged to the founders of the Monist League (Deutscher Monistenbund), which took a stance against philosophical materialism and promote a "natural Weltanschauung".
+This organization lasted until 1933 and included such notable members as Wilhelm Ostwald, Georg von Arco (1869–1940), Helene Stöcker and Walter Arthur Berendsohn.

 Politics

 Haeckel's affinity for the German Romantic movement, coupled with his acceptance of a form of Lamarckism, influenced his political beliefs.
 Rather than being a strict Darwinian, Haeckel believed that the characteristics of an organism were acquired through interactions with the environment and that ontogeny reflected phylogeny.
 He saw the social sciences as instances of "applied biology", and that phrase was picked up and used for Nazi propaganda.

-In 1906 Haeckel belonged to the founders of the Monist League (Deutscher Monistenbund), which took a stance against philosophical materialism and promote a "natural Weltanschauung".
-This organization lasted until 1933 and included such notable members as Wilhelm Ostwald, Georg von Arco (1869–1940), Helene Stöcker and Walter Arthur Berendsohn.
 He was the first person to use the term "first world war" about World War I.

 However, Haeckel's books were banned by the Nazi Party, which refused Monism and Haeckel's freedom of thought.
 Moreover, it is worth mentioning that Haeckel had often overtly recognized the great contribution of educated Jews to the German culture.